facebook/react-native-website/website/versioned_docs/version-0.70/the-new-architecture/backward-compatibility-turbomodules.md

 import MyModule from 'your-module/src/index';
 ```

-Since `TurboModuleRegistry.get` taps into the old `NativeModules` API under the hood, we need to re-export our module, to avoid registering it multiple times.
+Since `TurboModuleRegistry.get` taps into the old Native Modules API under the hood, we need to re-export our module, to avoid registering it multiple times.

 <Tabs groupId="turbomodule-backward-compatibility"
       defaultValue={constants.defaultTurboModuleSpecLanguage}